Credit Card Debt Consolidation Methods

 Impact on Retirement

-Borrowing from your 401(k) affects long-term retirement savings.
-The withdrawn amount loses potential growth and compounds the setback.
+Borrowing from your 401(k) affects your long-term retirement savings.
+The amount withdrawn loses potential growth and compounds the setback.

 Interest Rates

-401(k) loans typically have lower interest rates compared to credit cards.
+401(k) loans typically have lower interest rates than credit cards.
 This can result in significant savings on interest payments over time.

 Loan Limits

-The IRS sets limits on 401(k) loans, usually up to $50,000 or 50% of the vested account balance.
+The IRS limits 401(k) loans, usually up to $50,000 or 50% of the vested account balance.
 Exceeding these limits incurs tax implications.

 Default Consequences